Glossary of Business Insurance Terms

 How does business insurance cover wind and hail damage?

-If you’re in an area at risk of tornadoes, hurricanes, and hail, it’s important to make sure that your business is adequately protected, both physically and financially.
+If you’re in an area at risk of tornadoes, hurricanes, and hail, it’s important to make sure your business is adequately protected, both physically and financially.

 Checking your insurance coverage and being aware of your deductible amount are ways of staying financially protected.
 Make sure you read the declarations page on your policy and look for any exclusions on coverage for storm damage or a wind deductible.